 The support levels here refer to the type of API implementation that been done on a specific device.
 And according to the official documentation, there are four different support levels for Camera2 API and these are Level-3, Full, Limited or Legacy.
 Below is the explanation for each of these support levels in layman terms:

 - Level-3 – The OEM of the device has added some additional features to the camera hardware including YUV reprocessing, RAW image capture, and more.

 - Full – The smartphone fully supports all major capabilities of the Camera2 API.

 - Limited – The phone supports only some of the features of Camera2 API.

 - Legacy – Your Android smartphone only supports the Camera1 API features.
 So, no support for Camera2 API.

 NOTE:- A green tick means the feature under the category is supported.
 Red cross denotes no support for the feature.

-So you have just been able to check Camera2 API support on Android devices.
-The information comes in handy while you’re trying to install third-party camera apps on your device that might require its support.
-The API is an example of how much of a big role the software plays to work with the camera hardware on an Android device.
+So you have just learned what Camera2 API is and how to check Camera2 API support on Android devices.
+The information comes in handy while you’re trying to install third-party camera apps like the Google Camera Port on your device that might require its support.
+The API is an example of how much of a big role the software plays to work with the camera hardware on any Android device.